Skip to main content

 Don't use equations to indicate the way that Unity implements a particular computation or physical simulation.
 If the user needs to know the implementation details, then summarize the information in plain English and link to another source, such as a journal or archive paper.
 For more information on linking to external resources, refer to Links and citations.

 If you're presenting the code representation of an equation rather than the mathematical statement itself, then write the expression as a code sample.
-For guidance on writing code samples, refer to Code examples.
+For guidance on writing code samples, refer to Code examples on the Content Operations website.

 If you're not sure if an equation or expression is essential, contact the #unity-style-guide channel.